 Sensory bottles are great for babies and young children.
 You could even add them to a treasure basket.
 To find out what a treasure basket is go to my previous treasure basket blog here Treasure Baskets – Heuristic Play.
 Another reason why sensory bottles are great is they can work quite well calming down children who are angry or upset.
 They are also sometimes used with children who have special education needs.

-When I first starting working as a nanny I struggled for ideas of what to get the parents for their Birthday or Christmas.
+When I first starting working as a nanny I struggled for ideas of what to get the parents for their birthday or Christmas.
 Whether it was a gift from the children or a gift from myself.
-So I thought I would put together a little gift guide to give other nannies some ideas or even parents to struggle thinking of gift ideas for their significant other from the children.
+So I thought I would put together a little parent gift guide to give other nannies some ideas or even parents to struggle thinking of gift ideas for their significant other from the children.